samixtures/Leetcode/README.md

-# Just a man trying to make a Github activity feed a greener place #goGreen #camelCase
+# Just a man trying to make his Github activity feed a greener place #goGreen #camelCase